elluisian/ugeeconfig/documentation/xml-configfile_documentation.md

 ### Action Type 7: Multimedia functions

-This action type's commands simply executes some multimedia actions (play/pause etc..).
+This action type's commands simply executes some multimedia actions (play/pause etc..).\
-Even if forced, this aaction type does not work on GNU/Linux.
+Even when forced, this action type does not work on GNU/Linux.\
 Its format is the following: